Quickstart - Use your smartphone as a device to send telemetry to an IoT Central application

 Clean up resources

 If you don't plan to complete any further IoT Central quickstarts or tutorials, you can delete your IoT Central application:

-- In your IoT Central application, navigate to Administration > Your application.
+- In your IoT Central application, navigate to Application > Management.

 - Select Delete and then confirm your action.

 In this quickstart, you created an IoT Central application and connected device that sends telemetry.
 In this quickstart, you used a smartphone app as the IoT device that connects to IoT Central.
 Here's the suggested next step to continue learning about IoT Central: